tomhrr/p5-App-DVCS-Digest/README.md

 ## App-SCM-Digest

-Provides for sending source control management (SCM) repository commit digest emails for a given period of time.
+Provides for generating source control management (SCM) repository commit digest emails for a given period of time.
 It does this based on the time when the commit was pulled into the local repository, rather than when the commit was committed.
 This means that, with scheduled digests, commits aren't omitted from the digest due to their having originally occurred at some other time.

 ### Installation